taligentx/dscKeybusInterface/README.md

 ## Release notes
 * develop
   - New: [OpenHAB](https://www.openhab.org) integration example sketch using MQTT
-  - New: `Unlocker` example sketch added to determine the panel installer code
+  - New: `Unlocker` example sketch - determines the panel installer code
-  - New: esp32 microcontroller support (experimental)
+  - New: esp32 microcontroller support
   - New: Features for sketches:
       * `ready` and `disabled` track partition status
       * `setTime()` sets the panel date and time